lindahu123/data-science-S2023/challenges/c10-sat-assignment.md

 **Observations**:

 - Which correlations are significantly nonzero?
-  - both correlations are significantly nonzero
+  - both correlations are significantly nonzero.
+We know it is significant because the lower end of the 95% confidence interval is larger than zero.
 - Which of `high_GPA` and `both_SAT` seems to be more strongly correlated with `univ_GPA`?
   - high_GPA appears to be more strongly correlated with univ_GPA